geoserver/geoserver.github.io/_posts/2022-10-24-geoserver-2-21-2-released.md

   The built-in logging profiles will be restored next time you change profiles or when the application starts up.

-* If you never plan to customize the built-in loggig profiles use the system property ``UPDATE_BUILT_IN_LOGGING_PROFILES=true``.
+* If you never plan to customize the built-in logging profiles use the system property ``UPDATE_BUILT_IN_LOGGING_PROFILES=true``.
 This setting will cause GeoServer to update the files when changing profiles or on application startup.

   This setting only affects the built-in logging profiles; any new logging profiles that you have made manually are unaffected.